countable-web/open-source-corporation/marketing/CONTENT_WRITING.md

 If you have any questions, or good resources/tutorials, please contact julie@countable.ca

-Please send your first few articles to juile@countable.ca for review before posting.
+Please send your first few articles to julie@countable.ca for review before posting.